THE END OF OUR ACTIONS

 perform to bring about certain ends.

-• a human life achieving the best good is the life of a good human being
+• a human life with happiness is a life of a good human being

-• a good human being is the one who performs the human function well
+• a good human being is one who performs the human function well

-To know this, we need to know what he thinks goes on in the life of a human being who performs the human function well.
-This, in turn, requires us to know how he understands
+It remains now to understand what goes on in the life of a human being who performs the human function well, and this requires us to know in more detail how Aristotle understands

 • what "action of the part of the soul having reason" is